oasis9594/BloodConnect/README.md

                                                      UPDATE:

-                          THE ANDROID APP "BloodBank" IS COMPLETE AND RUNS ON EMULATOR VIA COMPUTER'S LOCAL IPV4 ADDRESS....
+                          THE ANDROID APP "BloodBank" IS COMPLETE AND RUNS ON MOBILE